Things New and Old

 - they just blissfully assume that the warning is obviously directed at others, i.e., the non-elect.

-- based on their cherished thought that Christ has most certainly redeemed them from hell, so any warning on hell can't possibly be intended for them.
+- they based on their cherished thought that Christ has most certainly redeemed them from hell, so any warning on hell can't possibly be intended for them.

 - the judgment spoken of is something that occurs daily, there is no more judgment at death.